-Despite the ever-growing body of research on essential oils, there is only a wee amount of study conducted on essential oil use during pregnancy- this owing to the unethical nature of conducting research on pregnant women.
+Despite the ever-growing body of research on Essential Oils, there is only a small amount of study conducted on Essential Oil use during pregnancy- this, in part, owing to the question of whether or not it is ethical to conduct research on pregnant women.

-The quick answer, though, is yes, many essential oils do cross the placenta (and cell membranes, and the blood brain barrier), which is why it is especially important to be mindful of essential oil concentration and purity during pregnancy.
+The quick answer, though, is that yes is very likely that many Essential Oils do cross the placenta, as well as cell membranes, the blood-brain barrier, and into breast milk.
+Because of this, it is especially important to be mindful of Essential Oil purity and dosages when using Essential Oils to help mitigate the many discomforts that arise during pregnancy.
 (Tillett & Ames, 2010)